Why Is It So Hard to Shift Into First Gear Unless at A Dead Stop?

 Having trouble with synchronizer problem

 If your car uses a manual transmission, you will easily experience this problem.
 A manual transmission uses the synchronizer to match the speed of the gear before they engage.
 Over time, the synchronizer can be worn out and damaged, and the vehicle will have trouble shifting in first gear.

 It’s not easy for you to diagnose exactly the reasons why this issue is happening so let a trusted mechanic help you and have the necessary repair.

 4-Speed Manual Transmission:

-As you know that the ratio difference of 1st and 2nd gear is too large.
-Therefore, initially, the input shaft has to spin a little higher in a minute when you move into the 1st gear.
+As you know, the ratio difference between 1st and 2nd gear is too large.
+Therefore, initially, the input shaft has to spin a little higher in a minute when you move into 1st gear.
 Similarly, you can encounter the same level of difficulty when trying to down-shift the gear.